Inder Manocha

-Inder Manocha (born 1968) is a British Asian stand-up comedian and actor.
+Inder Manocha (born 1968) is a British-Indian stand-up comedian and actor.

 Early life

 Born in London to Indian parents, Manocha read Modern History at Jesus College, Oxford University and worked in international relations and as a therapist before deciding to work professionally in comedy and acting in 2001.
 Manocha is a member of the Baháʼí Faith.

 Stand-up comedy

 He began his stand-up career with great success by reaching the finals of So You Think You're Funny and the Hackney Empire New Comedy Acts of the Year, both in 2001.

 Manocha's first one-man Edinburgh Festival show was in 2006.